palewire/go-big-with-github-actions/docs/matrix.md

     strategy:
       matrix:
         state: [ca, ia, ny]
+    steps:
+      - name: Hello world
+        run: echo "Scraping data for ${{ inputs.state }}"

+      - name: Checkout
+        uses: actions/checkout@v4

+      - name: Install Python
+        uses: actions/setup-python@v5
+        with:
+          python-version: '3.12'

+      - name: Install scraper
+        run: pip install warn-scraper

+      - name: Scrape
+        run: warn-scraper ${{ inputs.state }} --data-dir ./data/

+      - name: Save datestamp
+        run: echo "Scraped ${{ inputs.state }}" > ./data/latest-scrape.txt

+      - name: Commit and push
+        run: |
+          git config user.name "GitHub Actions"
+          git config user.email "actions@users.noreply.github.com"
+          git add ./data/
+          git commit -m "Latest data for ${{ inputs.state }}" && git push || true
 ```

 In our original scraper, we combined scraping and committing in a single step because we weren't worried about pulling the latest repo changes first.
 But with multiple jobs running in parallel, we can no longer guarantee their order of completion.
 In this chapter, we'll solve that by splitting the action into two steps.

-First, we'll run all scrapers in parallel and save their outputs in a temporary storage known as Artifacts.
+First, we'll run all scrapers in parallel and save their outputs in a temporary storage known as artifacts.

 Then, once every job finishes, we'll collect those Artifacts and make a single commit.
 This approach ensures that all parallel jobs contribute their changes properly, without overwriting each other.

 ### Error handling
 Github Actions provides two error-handling settings that will be helpful.
 One is called ```fail-fast```.
 This flag controls whether the entire matrix job should fail if one job in the matrix fails.
 In our case, we want to mark this flag as false; even if one state's scraper fails, we still want the job to complete and continue scraping the other states.